 The purpose of the subsequent CIN meetings is to review and monitor progress against the intended outcomes set out in the plan.
 In addition, at CIN review meetings, the plan must be amended and updated as required and action taken if risks escalate / de-escalate.

 Following the start of the CIN plan, the second CIN meeting (first review) will be held at 3 months with subsequent CIN meetings held 3 monthly.
 There can be exceptions if agreed by the Practice Leader after a case review.
 However, all CIN Plans must be reviewed at least 6 months.
-The rationale for the exceptions need to be documented in a Note in Azeus.
+The rationale for the exceptions need to be documented in a Note in Azeus

 All attendees should be introduced and the attendance list must be maintained.
 The invitee list must be reviewed and consideration given to whether anyone else should be invited including other family members or friends or other professionals.
 Consideration will need to be given to potential Health and Safety situations, particularly when there are concerns of Domestic Abuse between family members.